BIATeam/BIADocs/docs/Features/SWAGGER.md

 ![Swagger UI](../Images/SwaggerUI.png)

-This interface is accesible with the path /swagger relative to the root of your Presentation.api application.
+This interface is accessible with the path /swagger relative to the root of your Presentation.api application.

 ### BIA customizing:
-In the BIA Framework a buton is ad at the bottom right to authenticat the user with SSO using JWT token.
+In the BIA Framework a button is added at the bottom right to authenticate the user with SSO using JWT token.

 ## Activation
 ### bianetconfig.Development.json